1970 French Open – Men's singles

 Jan Kodeš defeated Željko Franulović in the final, 6–2, 6–4, 6–0 to win the men's singles tennis title at the 1970 French Open.
-It was his first major singles title, becoming the first Czechoslovakian to win a singles major.
+It was his first major singles title, becoming the first Czechoslovak to win a singles major.

 Rod Laver was the reigning champion, but did not compete this year.

 Seeds

 The seeded players are listed below.
 Jan Kodeš is the champion; others show the round in which they were eliminated.